 Vitamin D plays a critical role in bone health, and adequate vitamin D levels in the blood are associated with reduced risk of heart attack, high blood pressure, depression, rheumatoid arthritis, asthma, and even colds.
+Adequate vitamin D has also been shown to strengthen muscles and reduce the risk of falls.
 But you must choose vitamin D supplements carefully if you want the best for you and your family.

 Our tests found many quality supplements providing 400 IU to 5,000 IU of vitamin D, but we also found products which did not contain their claimed amounts of vitamin D: One contained too much vitamin D, and a children's product contained less than what was listed on the label.